welew204/KSC_work/backend/3.3-testing/activities/2_twitten_testing/instructions.md

 * In your own words: Describe 1) what is automated testing, and 2) why it is a very good thing.
+  >>>> tests that automagically compare a valid outcome with the tested outcome of some software; this is key so that as code changes/develops, testing doesn't have to rely on humans to actually click and find bugs ("manual testing")

 * In your own words: What do you think think each of the 3 tests is testing for?
 What bugs (or regressions) might be introduced that could cause a test to fail?
 Can you explain what each line of code is doing?
+  >>> 1. checking for certain text on homepage (does homepage load as expected?)
+  >>> 2. checking for certain form components on homepage?
+  >>> 3. checking that new user can get added on homepage?

 * In your own words: What additional aspects could be checked for?
+>>> are tweets getting displayed / correctly?
+>>> can a tweet get added?
+>>> can the profile be edited?

 Challenge 2: